robbi5/german-gov-domains/readme.md

 ## How to use

-The list is populated by a scraper, written in ruby, that crawls a official government agency list.
+The list is populated by a scraper, written in ruby, that crawls an [official government agency list](http://www.bund.de/Content/DE/Behoerden/Suche/Formular.html?nn=4641514).

 To run the scraper yourself, checkout this repository and run: